-- 1. "After the Third Partition, the Rzeczpospolita disappeared from the map of Europe, but it survived in the minds of its inhabitants."
-Discuss with reference to TWO OR MORE texts from the Romantic period. - 2.
-"The art of the Polish Romantics was not art for art's sake."
-Discuss with reference to TWO OR MORE texts. - 3.
-"Adam Mickiewicz's national ideology and poetic works include various irresolvable contradictions."
-Discuss with reference to TWO OR MORE texts. - 4.
-"Polish Romanticism is essentially a form of literary nationalism."
-Discuss with reference to TWO OR MORE texts. - 5.
-"The literature of Polish Romanticism is fundamentally political in nature."
-Discuss with reference to TWO OR MORE texts. - 6.
-Discuss Adam Mickiewicz's representation of the concept of nation with reference to TWO OR MORE texts. - 7.
-Discuss Adam Mickiewicz's use of folk motifs in TWO OR MORE texts.
+1. "After the Third Partition, the Rzeczpospolita disappeared from the map of Europe, but it survived in the minds of its inhabitants."
+Discuss with reference to TWO OR MORE texts from the Romantic period.

-7. Discuss Madin Wicklewicz s ase of long months in 1 w o of whole text
+2. "The art of the Polish Romantics was not art for art's sake."
+Discuss with reference to TWO OR MORE texts.

+3. "Adam Mickiewicz's national ideology and poetic works include various irresolvable contradictions."
+Discuss with reference to TWO OR MORE texts.

+4. "In Polish culture, the development of the Romantic movement - especially in literature - is inseparable from the historical context of lost independence."
+Discuss with reference to TWO OR MORE texts.

+5. "The works of Adam Mickiewicz are both national and universal in their themes, interests, and style."
+Discuss with reference to TWO OR MORE texts.

+6. Discuss Adam Mickiewicz's representation of the concept of nation with reference to TWO OR MORE texts.

+7. Discuss Adam Mickiewicz's use of folk motifs in TWO OR MORE texts.

+8. "The works of Adam Mickiewicz are engaged in the construction of an 'imagined community'."
+Discuss with reference to TWO OR MORE texts.